Compression garment: Compression gloves

+Compression gloves are handwear designed to help prevent the occurrence of various medical disorders relating to blood circulation in the wrists and hands.
+They can be used to treat the symptoms of arthritis, although a 2015 review found studies on efficacy were inconclusive.

 Maternity wear

 A bellyband, wrap, or abdominal binder is a compression garment which resembles a tubetop but worn over the abdomen of expectant mothers.
 Bellybands are also commonly worn post-childbirth to help provide abdominal and back support thereby making it easier to perform day to day tasks, and to help mothers with their posture.